 Recent publication : Morin-Poulard, I., Sharma, A., Louradour, I., Vanzo, N., Vincent, A. and Crozatier, M. Nature communications.
 2016

 Textbook drawings of human anatomy illustrate the morphological diversity of body muscles allowing precision and strength of movements.
-Each Drosophila skeletal muscle displays a specific morphological identity (size, shape, orientation, innervation) and forms by fusion of a Founder Cells (FC) with naïve myoblasts.
-FCs originate from muscle progenitor cells (PCs) specified at fixed position and time within the somatic mesoderm.
-Our laboratory contributed to show that muscle identity reflects the expression by each PC/FC of a specific combination of “identity” transcription factors, and integrates temporal, positional and Homeotic information.
-Transcriptional identity is then propagated to recruited naive myoblasts upon fusion, in parallel to implementation of muscle differentiation (Bataillé et al., 2016, submitted).
+Each Drosophila skeletal muscle displays a specific morphological identity (size, shape, orientation, innervation) and forms by fusion of a Founder Cell (FC) with naïve myoblasts.
+FCs originate from muscle progenitor cells (PCs).
+Our laboratory contributed to show that muscle morphological identity reflects the expression by each PC/FC of a specific combination of “identity” Transcription Factors, and integrates temporal, positional and homeotic information.
+Transcriptional identity is then propagated to the nuclei of fusing naive myoblasts, in parallel to implementation of muscle differentiation (Bataillé et al., 2017).
 We recently genetically identified new iTFs.
-This provided a novel, dynamic view of the transcriptional control of muscle identity, including lineage-specific regulatory loops connecting evolutionarily conserved identity (Col/EBF, Tup/Islet1) and general myogenic Transcription Factors (Eya, Six Nau/MyoD (Dubois et al., 2016, under revision).
+This provided a novel, dynamic view of the transcriptional control of muscle identity, by combinatorial inputs from lineage-specific TFs, e.g., Col/EBF, Tup/Islet1, and general myogenic Transcription Factors, e.g., Eya, Six, Nau/MyoD (Dubois et al., 2016).

-Ongoing work aims at identifying muscle identity realisator genes, using genome-wide profiling and computational approaches -TF and Cis-Regulatory Modules-, and understanding how the generic myogenic and muscle identity programs are coordinated to generate the stereotypical muscle pattern.
+Ongoing work aims at identifying muscle identity realisator genes, using genome-wide profiling and computational approaches and studying the physiological consequences of specifc muscle pattern defects gnerated by genome editing.

-Recent publications : “Genetic dissection of the Transcription Factor code controlling serial specification of muscle identities in Drosophila“ Dubois et al., eLIFE 2016 ; "Dynamics of transcriptional (re)-programming of syncytial nuclei in developing muscles" Bataillé et al., 2017.
-BMC Biology accepted for publication
+Recent publications : “Genetic dissection of the Transcription Factor code controlling serial specification of muscle identities in Drosophila“ Dubois et al., eLIFE 2016 ; "Dynamics of transcriptional (re)-programming of syncytial nuclei in developing muscles" Bataillé et al., BMC Biology 2017.

 The Thoracic Alary-Related Muscles; A novel type of deformable muscles. (see new project)